Investing Fees could cost you your early retirement!

 There are two ways to reduce your dividend taxes.
 First, you need to invest in efficient ETFs.
 Currently, the best ETFs for Swiss investors are U.S. ETFs.
 It is because you can reclaim 15% of the dividends withheld in the United States.

-Secondly, you can avoid investing in companies with high dividend yield and focus on growth.
+Secondly, you can avoid investing in companies with high dividend yields and focus on growth.
 If you want to be diversified, it is impossible to avoid all dividends.
 But you can avoid investing in funds focused on dividends.

 Conclusion